hyperledger/fabric/docs/source/chaincode4noah.rst

 endorsement policy and specifies which identities can instantiate the chaincode.
 In the example above, only the admin of OrgA is allowed to instantiate the chaincode.
-If no policy is provided, the default policy is used, which only allows the admin identity of the peer's MSP to instantiate chaincode.
+If no policy is provided, the default policy is used, which allows an admin from any of the channel MSPs to instantiate chaincode.

 Package signing